MohtashimButt/Wireless-Breathing-rate-calculator/README.md

 # Wireless-Breathing-rate-calculator
-An algorithm implemented on MATLAB for a computer to calculate breathing rate after receiving RFID signals from a person wearing RFID tags.
+Developed a framework to track a subject’s breathing rate using data acquired from passive RFID tags pasted on the subject’s chest